-MOP 130: Billing Principles
+MOP 130: Billing Principles 2.0 units - 45 hours

 The course focuses on the procedures for billing in both hospital and clinical settings.
 Students will identify a variety of source documents used in billing, compare and complete the forms used in hospitals and offices, analyze the revenue cycles, and apply the correct codes to the different venues.